Uncategorized Archives - Parrot

 What kind of certifications do medical interpreters need?

-Certification Commission for Healthcare Interpreters (CCHI) and National Board of Certification for Medical Interpreters (NBCMI) are two U.S. organizations that certify healthcare interpreters at the national level.
+National Board of Certification for Medical Interpreters (NBCMI) and Certification Commission for Healthcare Interpreters (CCHI) are two U.S. organizations that certify healthcare interpreters at the national level.

 High proficiency in the second language is indispensable for certification.